tulathorn/ywc15-homework/README.md

 # YWC15-Homework
-This is the homework repository for
+This is the homework repository for YWC15 SEMI FINAL ROUND

 ## Stack in this homework
 * **Front-end**